orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 ![ZED SDK YOLOv8](assets/yolov8-zed-example.png)

-### How to prototype using the NVIDIA Generative AI on NVIDIA Jetson
+### How to prototype using the NVIDIA Generative AI models on NVIDIA Jetson

 [Dusty Franklin](https://github.com/dusty-nv) has provided awesome step by step guides on installing each one.